France grabs for power over Alstom future with new takeover law

-PARIS The French government gave itself the power to block foreign corporate takeovers in "strategic" sectors on Thursday, throwing up a potential roadblock to General Electric's (GE.N) $16.9 billion (10.06 billion pounds)bid for Alstom's (ALSO.PA) energy assets.
+PARIS The French government gave itself the power to block foreign corporate takeovers in "strategic" sectors on Thursday, throwing up a potential roadblock to General Electric's $16.9 billion (10 billion pounds) bid for Alstom's energy assets.

-The decree swiftly drew a warning against "protectionism" from the EU official in charge of competition, and was called a "bad idea" by French employers' group MEDEF.
-General Electric (GE) said it would pursue its talks for a deal with Alstom, but some analysts suggested rival suitor Siemens would now be encouraged.
+The decree swiftly drew a warning against "protectionism" from the EU official in charge of competition and was called a "bad idea" by French employers' group MEDEF.
+General Electric (GE) said it would pursue its talks for a deal with Alstom, but some analysts suggested it would encourage rival suitor Siemens.

-The move extends a 2005 law on defence and other industries and gives the state much-increased powers to block foreign takeovers in the energy, water, transport, telecoms and health sectors - potentially affecting about a quarter of the companies in France's CAC-40 blue-chip equities index FCHI.
+The move extends a 2005 law on defence and other industries and gives the state much-increased powers to block foreign takeovers in the energy, water, transport, telecoms and health sectors - potentially affecting about a quarter of the companies in France's CAC-40 blue-chip equities index.

 Any such acquisition will now need the approval of the economy minister, the decree published in France's Official Journal said.

-The current holder of the post Arnaud Montebourg - a self-described "economic patriot" - has criticised the proposed Alstom-GE deal for fear of the impact on French jobs and prestige, and advocated a tie-up with Siemens, which he says would create European champions in power and trainbuilding.
-SIEG.DE
+The current holder of the post Arnaud Montebourg - a self-described "economic patriot" - has criticised the proposed Alstom-GE deal for fear of the impact on French jobs and prestige, and advocated a tie-up with Siemens.

 "With this reform, France will have a clear and efficient legal framework comparable to that in a number of other open economies within and outside Europe," he said in a statement.